liuql2019/VFM/README.md

 Mine phages from metagenomes in the form of bins and contigs
 ============================================================
-VFM is developed for identifing phages from metagenomic bins or contigs, which is designed in two versions： bin-VFM for metagenomic bins and unbin-VFM for metagenomic contigs.
+VFM is developed for identifing phages from metagenomic bins or contigs, which has two versions： bin-VFM for metagenomic bins and unbin-VFM for metagenomic contigs.
 This project is composed of predicting and training scripts.The details are as follows.
 * Predicting scripts - Predict bins or contigs as phages or bacteria
 bin-VFM_predict.py